Peoples Savings Bank

 The Peoples Savings Bank in Cedar Rapids, Iowa, was designed by Louis Sullivan.
-It was the second of a number of small "jewel box" banks in midwest towns designed by Sullivan during 1907 to 1919.
+It was the second of a number of small "jewel box" banks in Midwestern United States towns designed by Sullivan during 1907 to 1919.
 It was built in 1911, and it was individually listed on the National Register of Historic Places in 1978.
-In 2014 it was included as a contributing property in the West Side Third Avenue SW Commercial Historic District.
+In 2014, it was included as a contributing property in the West Side Third Avenue SW Commercial Historic District.